xiaomi-research/r1-aqa/README.md

 - Large audio language models (LALMs) still lag far behind humans auditory-language reasoning, suggesting that the RL-based approaches warrant further explorations.

 Additional Notes:
-The entire training subset of AVQA consists of approximately 40k samples.
-However, We use only about 38k samples, because some data sources have become invalid，Other datasets using YouTube sources face a similar issue, such as AudioSet.
+- The AVQA training set originally consists of approximately 40k samples.
+However, we use only about 38k samples because some data sources have become invalid.
+Other datasets using YouTube sources face a similar issue, such as AudioSet.
 We believe that the missing 2k samples do not have a significant impact on the training results.
+- The statement about the 8.2B parameters is based on the *Qwen2-Audio Technical Report*.

 ### Table: Accuracies (%) on MMAU Test-mini benchmark